Donald E. Knuth: The most important thing in the programming language is the name.

 Assignment 1: Python

-- Can you run all the example above?
+- Can you run all the examples above?

 - What happens when you use multiple arguments (separated by comma's) for the print function?